This chicken with cashews is a quick and easy meal made with boneless chicken breast, toasted cashews, and a garlic, soy, and hoisin sauce.

 This chicken recipe has been an outstanding favorite at our family’s landmark Cambridge restaurant for as long as I can remember.
 There, the cashews are deep-fried, but at home I prefer to toast the nuts instead.
 This reduces the amount of oil without altering the flavor.–Helen Chen

 Chicken with Cashews

 IngredientsEmail Grocery List

-- 3. In a wok or stir-fry pan, heat the canola oil over high heat.
-Add the garlic and stir until the oil is hot and the garlic sizzles.
+In a wok or stir-fry pan, heat the canola oil over high heat.
+Add the garlic and stir until the oil is hot and the garlic sizzles, 30 to 60 seconds.
 Stir up the chicken mixture and add it to the pan.
-Cook, stirring, until the chicken turns white, 1 to 2 minutes.
+Cook, stirring, until the chicken is cooked through, 3 to 10 minutes.
 Remove and discard the garlic, if desired.

 Recipe Testers Reviews

 This is a quick, easy, authentic and delicious dish.
 It was a perfect blend of salty from the soy and sweet from the hoisin, and the cashews added a perfect textural contrast to the chicken.
 There was the ideal ratio of sauce as well, which we spooned over brown jasmine rice.
 We loved this dish all around and were so pleased to have made restaurant-quality Chinese at home with so little effort and preparation.
 A definite staple for weeknight meals and the abatement of any Chinese-food cravings.